Ybalrid/dotfiles/README.md

 ### i3-gaps

-I use i3-gaps as a windowmanager/desktop environement.
+I use i3-gaps as a windowmanager/desktop environment.
 The config file has AZERTY keybindings, and no i3-bar by itself.

 Other notable modifications is that I've shifted the "displacement" from their original JKLM/JKL; config to HJKL for 2 reasons :